 - 3.5.1 From the Acts of the General Assemblies received it continues to be clear that the Free Church takes its task in the world seriously.
 It has a real concern for mission both at home and abroad.
 It is also concerned to give a Christian testimony to the issues of the day. - 3.5.2 While there are questions about the discipline process leading to a secession, there is no evidence at this point to conclude that we should discontinue our relationship of ecclesiastical fellowship with the Free Church (Majority).
-Further, while there may be concern about the appropriateness of the act of secession, at this time it is not possible to fully evaluate the actions of those who seceded.
-Since the FCS (Continuing) will present itself to the ICRC as the legitimate continuation of the FCS and will ask its judgment, it would seem best at this point to suspend judgment with the hope that perhaps they are reconciled unto each other or that greater clarity will help us come to a responsible conclusion.
+Further, while there may be concern about the appropriateness of congregation.
+Each church had delegated three members; in addition, three missionaries, one emeritus minister and two Dutch ministers were present as advisers.